sai-kiran-r/GO/practice/README.md

     main.go file has the code that displays "Hello World"

     #time
+    main.go file has the code that displays time in different formats

+    #date
-    main.go file has the code that displays date and time in different formats
+    main.go file has the code that displays date in different formats